Frequently Asked Questions

 "dog" was Shona Beattie's first word.
 It's pronounced "gog" and applies to anything that is furry, with 4 legs, including dogs, cats and teddy bears.

-"cat" was agreed for the second server by consensus.
+"cat" was agreed for the second server by consensus and we have gone on from there.

 What is the difference between ourshack.com, .org and .net?